ClinicPins

 Is LASIK in Thailand safe?

-Thailand hosts more JCI-accredited healthcare organisations than any country in Southeast Asia — the same international accreditation body behind top US hospitals.
-Its standards cover over 1,200 patient-safety and quality measures, re-audited every three years.
+Thailand has more JCI-accredited hospitals than any other country in Southeast Asia.
+JCI is the same international standard used by top US hospitals.
+It covers more than 1,200 patient-safety and quality checks, re-audited every three years.

-LASIK is one of the most-studied surgical procedures in the world.
-One big review of 97 studies covering 67,893 eyes found 99.5% of eyes hit 20/40 or better vision without glasses, and 98.5% of patients said they were happy with the result.
-The FDA's own follow-up PROWL studies found similar satisfaction numbers in everyday and military patients.
-For LASIK specifically, the surgeon's credentials and the laser matter more than the clinic's branding — board certification through the Royal College of Ophthalmologists of Thailand is the standard to insist on.
+LASIK is one of the most-studied operations in the world.
+A large review of 97 studies covering 67,893 eyes found 99.5% of patients ended up with vision good enough to drive without glasses, and 98.5% said they were happy with the result.
+The FDA's PROWL follow-up studies found similar numbers in both everyday and military patients.
+With LASIK, the surgeon and the laser matter more than the clinic's name on the door.
+Certification by the Royal College of Ophthalmologists of Thailand is the credential to insist on.

 Nat